anthonnygm/manager-game-list/README.md

-# manager-game-list
+# Manager Game List
-A repository to learn react making an application to organize, share, rate and comments about the games that you did play or will play.
+A repository to learn react and making an application to organize, share, rate and comments about the games that you did play or will play.